elegant-scipy/elegant-scipy/preface.md

 > -- Graeme Simsion,‎ *The Rosie Effect*

+## Welcome to Elegant SciPy

+NumPy and SciPy form the core of the Scientific Python ecosystem.
+These libraries already have excellent online documentation, so a complete reference would be pointless.
+Instead, in Elegant ScyPy we present the best code built using these libraries, using it as motivation to teach readers who have never used them before.

+The code examples will be chosen to highlight clever, elegant uses of advanced features of NumPy, SciPy, and related libraries.
+The beginning reader will learn to apply these libraries to real world problems using beautiful code.
+The book will start from first principles and provide all the necessary background to understand each example, including idioms, libraries (e.g. iterators), and scientific concepts.
+Examples will use actual scientific data.

+This book will introduce readers to Scientific Python and its community, show them the fundamental parts of SciPy and related libraries, and give them a taste for beautiful, easy-to-read code, which they can carry with them to their practice.

 ## Who is this book for?
 Elegant SciPy is intended to inspire you to take your Python to the next level.
 You will learn SciPy by example, from the very best code.